 Improve collaboration and the system of service delivery between child welfare and mental health treatment providers

-Families with at least one child younger than 6 who are in the child welfare system and have a parent whose substance use is determined to be a primary child safety risk factor.
+Families with at least one child younger than 6 in the child welfare system with a parent whose substance use is determined to be a primary child safety risk factor.

 - Women in START have higher rates of sobriety than their non-START child welfare-involved counterparts (66 percent vs. 36 percent).

 - Children in START are 50 percent less likely to enter out-of-home placements than children from a matched comparison group.

 - At case closure, more than 75 percent of children served by START remained with or were reunified with their parent(s).